 Druid Hill Conservatory

-- Marvin Signature Services provided a comprehensive system that functioned effectively, met performance criteria, and resolved design issues
+• Marvin Signature Services provided a comprehensive system that functioned effectively, met performance criteria, and resolved design challenges.

-- Units were produced with custom color clad, custom casing and subsill to match existing casing on the original building, and clad milled plates for windows to replicate the round tops on the original building
+• Units were produced with custom color cladding, custom casing to match existing casing, and clad milled plates to replicate existing round tops.

-- The Marvin Signature team figured out flashing details and engineered structural and anchoring specifications, working within a design that held some challenging dimensionaly
+• The Marvin Signature Services team figured out flashing details and engineered structural and anchoring specifications, working within a design that presented several dimensionality challenges.